Calendula oil is a natural oil extracted from marigold flowers (Calendula officinalis). It’s often used as a complementary or alternative treatment.

 Calendula oil for better skin

 Calendula oil might improve the overall appearance of your skin.
-A small 2011 study found that a cream containing calendula extract may promote skin hydration and firmness, but more research is needed.
+One study found that a cream containing calendula extract may promote skin hydration and firmness, but more research is needed.

 It’s also speculated that calendula might help treat contact dermatitis, which includes reactions to poison ivy.